-- 3.14 Measuring the Value of Accrued or Vested Benefits-Depending on the scope of the assignment, the actuary may measure the value of any accrued or vested benefits as of a measurement date.
-The actuary should consider the following when making such measurements: - a. relevant plan provisions and applicable law (statutes, regulations, and other legally binding authority); - b. the status of the plan (for example, whether the plan is assumed to continue to exist or be terminated); - c. the contingencies upon which benefits become payable, which may differ for ongoing- and termination-basis measurements;
+- 3.14 Measuring the Value of Accrued or Vested Benefits- Although in many situations retiree group benefits are neither accrued nor vested, some assignments do call for the actuary to measure accrued or vested benefits.
+The actuary should determine the following when making such measurements: - a. the extent to which the retiree group benefits are accrued or vested; - b. relevant plan provisions and applicable law (statutes, regulations, and other legally binding authority); - c. the status of the plan (for example, whether the plan is assumed to continue to exist or be terminated); - d. the contingencies upon which benefits become payable, which may differ for ongoing- and termination-basis measurements; - e. the extent to which participants have satisfied relevant eligibility requirements for accrued or vested benefits and the extent to which future service or advancement in age may satisfy those requirements; - f. whether the plan provisions regarding accrued benefits provide an appropriate attribution pattern for the purpose of the measurement (for example, following the attribution pattern of the plan provisions may not be appropriate if the plan's benefit accruals are significantly backloaded); and - g. if the measurement reflects the effect of a special event (such as a plant shutdown or plan termination), factors such as the following: - 1. the likely effect of the special event on continued employment; - 2. the likely effect of the special event on employee behavior; - 3. the expenses associated with a potential plan termination, including transaction costs to liquidate plan assets; and

-- d. the extent to which participants have satisfied relevant eligibility requirements for accrued or vested benefits and the extent to which future service or advancement in age may satisfy those requirements; - e. whether or the extent to which any retiree group benefits are accrued or vested; - f. whether the plan provisions regarding accrued benefits provide an appropriate attribution pattern for the purpose of the measurement (for example, following the attribution pattern of the plan provisions may not be appropriate if the plan's benefit accruals are significantly backloaded); and - g. if the measurement reflects the impact of a special event (such as a plant shutdown or plan termination), factors such as the following: - 1. the effect of the special event on continued employment; - 2. the impact of the special event on employee behavior; - 3. expenses associated with a potential plan termination, including transaction costs to liquidate plan assets; and - 4. changes in investment policy. - 3.15 Market-Consistent Present Values-If the actuary calculates a market-consistent present value, the actuary should do the following: - a. select assumptions based on the actuary's observation of the estimates inherent in financial market data (as applied to assumptions for which guidance is provided in this standard as well as assumptions for which relevant guidance is provided in ASOP Nos.
-27 and 35), depending on the purpose of the measurement; and - b. measure benefits earned as of the measurement date.
+- 4. any likely changes in investment policy. - 3.15 Market-Consistent Present Values-If the actuary calculates a market-consistent present value, the actuary should do the following: - a. select assumptions based on the actuary's observation of the estimates inherent in market data (as applied to assumptions for which guidance is provided in this standard as well as assumptions for which relevant guidance is provided in ASOP Nos.
+27 and 35), depending on the purpose of the measurement; and - b. reflect benefits earned as of the measurement date.

-The actuary may reflect payment default risk or the financial health of the plan sponsor, if appropriate for the purpose of the measurement.
+In addition, the actuary may consider how benefit payment default risk or the financial health of the plan sponsor affects the calculation.

 - 3.16 Relationship Between Asset and Obligation Measurement-The actuary should reflect how retiree group benefits program or plan sponsor assets as of the measurement date are reported.
-For example, if the retiree group benefits program or plan sponsor assets have been reduced to reflect a lump sum paid, the lump sum should be excluded from the obligation. - 3.17 Actuarial Cost Method-When assigning plan periodic costs or prefunding contributions to time periods in advance of the time benefit payments are due, the actuary should select an actuarial cost method that meets the following criteria:
+For example, if the retiree group benefits program or plan sponsor assets have been reduced to reflect a lump sum paid, the lump sum or the value of the related projected benefit payments should be excluded from the obligation. - 3.17 Actuarial Cost Method-When assigning periodic costs or actuarially determined contributions to time periods before the time benefit payments are due, the actuary should select an actuarial cost method that meets the following criteria: - a.
+The period over which normal costs are allocated for an employee should begin no earlier than the date of employment and should not extend beyond the last assumed retirement age.
+The period may be applied to each individual employee or to groups of employees on an aggregate basis.